shanmitha-g/SWE2011_DA2/README.md

 Column 12 is quality and olumn 13 is wine ID.
 Both have been excluded while training the SOM.

+'swe2011_da2.py' contains the code.
+PNGs of outputs are uploaded.
+Results explains the observation

 This project applies a Self-Organizing Map (SOM) to the wine quality dataset to visualize patterns in the data and cluster wines based on their chemical composition.